Thermal Stability, P-V Criticality and Heat Engine of Charged Rotating Accelerating Black Holes: Conclusion

-Note added: concurrently with our work, W. Ahmed et al., studied heat engine's efficiency of such black holes through a circular cycle in Ref.\cite {Wasif}.
-They investigated the effects of black hole's parameters on the efficiency and obtained similar results with our work.
-It is worthwhile to mention that we not only studied the effects of black hole's parameters on the efficiency but also we computed Carnot efficiency and investigated the effect of pressure on the engine and Carnot efficiency as well.
+V) The efficiency increases by increasing pressure difference.
+For all values of pressure, the efficiency is always smaller than Carnot efficiency which is consistent to the second law.
+In the region of volume $V_{2}$ near $ V_{1}$, the heat engine efficiency is close to the Carnot efficiency for small pressure difference.
+When the volume $V_{2}$ goes to infinity, the efficiency approaches the Carnot efficiency for large pressure difference.

-We thank Prof. R. Gregory for useful comments.
-BEP thanks Shiraz University Research Council.
-This work has been supported financially by Research Institute for Astronomy and Astrophysics of Maragha (RIAAM).
+Note added: concurrently with our work, W. Ahmed et al., have studied the heat engine efficiency of such black holes through a circular cycle in Ref. \cite {Wasif}.
+They have investigated the effects of black hole parameters on efficiency and obtained similar results with our work.
+It is worthwhile to mention that we did not only study the impact of black hole parameters and pressure on the heat engine efficiency but also we compared it to Carnot efficiency and investigated the conditions to preserve the thermodynamic second law.